Police nab airline pilot with loaded gun in luggage

 Dieter is due in court next week to answer the charge.

 U.S. airline pilots who receive special training may carry guns in the cockpit but are not allowed to have them elsewhere in the plane or in airport terminals.
-The program began some 10 years ago following the September 11, 2001 aircraft hijacking attacks.
+The program began some 10 years ago following the Sept.
+11, 2001 aircraft hijacking attacks.
+(Editing by Tim Gaynor and Eric Walsh)